A faithful remnant,

 Gloria grimaced hoping Jerome would not be angry, but he had huffed out of the room and scarcely spoke to either of them the remainder of the day.

 Now today, three days later, on the way to follow-up, Lydia had hoped that he would be away working at the agora during her visit.
-Hoped to have a peaceful, pleasant visit with Gloria and the precious baby girls.
+She hoped to have a peaceful, pleasant visit with Gloria and the precious baby girls.

 As she approached the cottage where Gloria and Jerome lived, she could see from a distance, someone standing outside the door.
 As she got closer she realized it was a soldier, a guard.
 She walked slower, thinking about what to do.
 Should she turn back or keep going?
-After all, she had no idea why a guard would be standing outside their door.
+Why is a guard standing outside their door?
 She tried not to let fear paralyze her and kept walking.
 Bravely, she came up to the door and introduced herself to the guard, asking if Gloria, Jerome and the babies were alright.
-He did not answer her but, gruffly commanded her to wait.
+He did not answer her, but gruffly commanded her to wait.
 Then the guard knocked on the door and when Jerome peeked out through a narrow opening the guard asked, “Is this the woman you spoke about?”

 Jerome opened the door wider and with an angry face he accused Lydia before the guard.
 “Yes!
 This is the woman who has turned my wife against me and the gods of Carthage and of Rome!
 Because of this woman, my wife claims to be a Christian.
 And this woman has been teaching her Christian ways, ways that are against Rome!”

-Lydia froze with fear.
-Thinking of turning to run for her life, but unable to move.
+Lydia froze with fear–thinking of turning to run for her life, but unable to move.
 Quickly the guard called for another soldier on a horse nearby.
 In a matter of moments the guard at the door had tied Lydia’s hands behind her back, then tied a rope around her while gruffly muttering that she was arrested for treason against Rome.
-He then forced her to walk along beside the other soldier who rode the horse.
+With hands bound and girded with a rope fastened securely to the soldier, she was forced to walk along beside as he rode the horse.

-Lydia stared out across the small dark room, her room for the night until execution in the morning.
+Lydia stared out across the small dark room looking intently for any of glimmer of light.
+She hugged her own shoulders with her cold, damp hands then laid her head down on raised up knees as she sat on the cold stone floor.
+She could only smell the dirty floor filled with filth she could not see.
 Earlier she had been with other prisoners in a larger dungeon room until her trial before a judge.
+Now, she waited until morning to be executed for treason.
 She could not deny any of the charges.
 She had talked with Gloria about Jesus the Christ.
-She had explained to Gloria the teachings of Christ and of the Apostles.
-She had taught Gloria that it was wrong to bow down to an idol, to worship it or to eat meat sacrificed to an idol.
+She explained to Gloria the teachings of Christ and of the Apostles–that it was wrong to bow down to an idol, to worship it or to eat meat sacrificed to an idol.
 And she had advised her husband Jerome, all without his consent.
 For these things the judge had declared her guilty of treason against Rome and then sentenced her to death.
 Now she awaited execution, alone.

 Heavenly Father, Lord Jesus, Holy Spirit, help me to be strong in the power of your love.
 Help Gloria to remain strong in her faith and remember the things I taught her…gentleness, quietness, forgiveness…I pray that Jerome may believe in you too, Lord Jesus…I forgive him for having me arrested.
 Please Lord, bless Gloria and Jerome with all spiritual blessings.